jeinhoff/phds_foundations_causality/README.md

 ## ⚙️ Setup

 The afternoon has a short hands-on lab in **R**.
-Please set this up **before** the course — it takes about 10 minutes.
+Please set this up before the course oder during the lunch break — it takes about 10 minutes.
 No prior R experience is assumed; the steps below start from scratch.

 **1. Install R and RStudio (both free).** R is the language; RStudio is a friendly window for writing and running it.
 - R: <https://cran.r-project.org> — pick your operating system and install with the default options.